rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 ### Install certificate in Apache Web Server
 The following sections show you how to install and bind SSL certificate on Apache web servers

+**NOTE:** Be aware that the commands are run by the root user, if you do not have access to the root user but you have sudo permissions, use the sudo command at the beginning of each line.

 #### Prerequisite
 The first step in adding a vhost is to make sure the server has apache installed and it is running, This can be done with the following commands.
 (If you already know that the Apache is up and running you can skip this step).